 The experts at Space Landscape Designs tell us that summer is still with us, but it’s always good to plan for autumn and winter to make sure your garden stays at its best and prepares itself for the next couple of seasons.
 Many of your plants and shrubs will feel and look good if you give them a proper trim before winter hits.
 Plants such as perennials and ornamental grasses won’t mind a short back and sides.
 Landscape plants can retain their shape for the following spring if they get a healthy pruning.

 Remember – not ALL plants need to be pruned for autumn.
 If you have rhododendrons, azaleas and lilac, that bloom in spring for instance, don’t cut these back.
 Just a light trim after they bloom is okay.
 You don’t want to accidentally prune the flowers.

 There is a phenomenon called “transpiration” in your landscape plants in winter.
 It means that they lose moisture faster than they can take it in.
 This can cause severe damage to the leafy tissue of the plants.
 If this keeps happening over a few winters, the leaves will permanently disappear and that affects photosynthesis.

-You can winter protect your plants with a few sprays to protect them from the cold weather.
+You can winter protect your lawn and plants with a few sprays to protect them from the cold weather.
 Perhaps three times is enough through Autumn.
 These sprays are not 100% fool-proof, but they will certainly go a long way towards protecting the health of your plants.

 Cleaning Up the Leaves